-Bedwetting alarms might be a good choice for helping your child learn the signals for going to the bathroom, which can help them either wake up naturally at night to go to the toilet or hold it until morning.
+Bedwetting alarms can help kids learn the signals for going to the bathroom, which can help them either wake up naturally at night to go to the toilet or hold it until morning.

 Bedwetting alarms aren’t right for every child.
 This post is purely informational and not intended as a recommendation for your specific child’s needs.

 Now that we have the disclaimer out of the way, let’s talk about some basics of bedwetting alarms before talking about the best ones on the market.
 If you want to get right to the good stuff, let’s run through our players in this game.